ARCHIMASH

 I was that student.
 Hit-and-miss results, working blind, no idea why some projects worked and others didn't.
 I figured it out the hard way so you don't have to.

-GET WEEKLY FRAMEWORKS
+GET THE FRAMEWORKS

-By entering your information you will receive emails, promotions and updates from Liz at ArchiMash.
+By entering your information you will receive weekly frameworks and content from Liz at ArchiMash.
 You can unsubscribe at any time.
-You'll also agree to my Terms and Privacy Policy.

 Context Concept Experience | Integration ~~ Frameworks and thinking for deliberate, considered architecture.